metaclass-nl/tutorial-api-platform/README.md

 <h1>Tutorial API Platform</h1>

-[API Platform](https://api-platform.com) is a very powerfull web framework, but i's aproach to application development is still revolutionary:
+[API Platform](https://api-platform.com) is a very powerfull api framework, but i's aproach to application development (if you use doctrine or ElasticSearch) is still revolutionary:
 Instead of developing your own controllers, services and a user interface on top of an existing framework, you only supply the domain classes (Entities) and the framework generates the first version of the application.
 Then you then you adapt